August 6th, 2017 | Taking Risks as a Path to Safety.

-Taking risks as a path to safety
+Taking risks as a path to safety.

 There are always too many roles to play at a time.
-The collateral stress is inevitable whenever you are a good or a bad worker.
+Collateral stress is inevitable whenever you are a good or a bad worker.
 Namely, if you are bad at what you are doing, you will experience stress instantly simply because you know you do not handle your duties.
 If you are a good worker, on the other hand, people around you will start throwing more and more responsibilities at you – projects, grant proposals, students – and one day, you will become overwhelmed no matter how good you are at what you are doing.

 However, after a while, I realized that all these activities are superficial and do not solve the true problem.
-It resembled trying to improve your looks by using cosmetics to your skin, while you are still filling your stomach with junk food.
+It resembled trying to improve your looks by using cosmetics on your skin, while you are still filling your stomach with junk food.
 You just cannot overcome the fear of being broke and jobless by listening to music, because it is a natural fear of death, and every organism in a natural environment is vulnerable to this fear.

 Therefore, I stepped out of my comfort zone and started looking for active ways of reducing job-related stress.
-I soon figured out that a private investor – while playing according to very simple rules of sanity – is able to trade on the stock exchange with success.
-I also figured out that an ex-pat is able to buy real estate in the Netherlands, and that it pays off to sublet rooms in your house since the total amount to gain from rental per month exceeds the mortgage rate even after the taxes.
+I soon figured out that a private investor – while playing according to very simple rules of sanity – can trade on the stock exchange with success.
+I also figured out that an ex-pat can buy real estate in the Netherlands, and that it pays off to sublet rooms in your house since the total amount to gain from rental per month exceeds the mortgage rate even after the taxes.

 And now it feels like having two homes; I have the scientific environment on one hand and the entrepreneurial environment on the other, both full of smart and inspiring people.
-Risking is stressful, but risking in a group is much more pleasant and joyful, and I can – paradoxically – recommend it to anyone who feels the everyday job-related stress.
+Risking is stressful, but risking in a group is much more pleasant and joyful, and I can – paradoxically – recommend it to anyone who feels everyday job-related stress.